-To get an Uzbekistan visa on arrival, you need to first pay a visit to Uzbekistan’s Ministry of Foreign Affairs in India.
-That is because you need to get a visa confirmation.
-It is a stamp that confirms you went through the proper formalities.
-You still need to make sure that you follow the requirements and whatnot, just like when you apply for a consular visa.
-After you get the visa confirmation stamp, you can buy your ticket and fly to Uzbekistan.
+To get an Uzbekistan visa on arrival, you need to pay a visit to Uzbekistan’s Ministry of Foreign Affairs in India, just like when you apply for a consular visa.
+There you have to follow the requirements to get the visa confirmation stamp.
+After that, you can buy your ticket and fly to Uzbekistan.

 In order to get an Uzbekistan e-visa, you can use the services provided by iVisa.
 It does not cost much, but it spares you a lot of effort.
 As you can imagine, you still need to meet some requirements, but iVisa asks the bare minimum from you.
 You just need to provide some documents and some information, and iVisa will do the rest.

 The documents you need are: